Advice & Tips

 Upholstered chairs offer a cushioned seat, as well as, multiple style and color options.
 Stain-resistant synthetic fabrics can provide durability or use a spray-on fabric protector for natural-fiber upholstery.

 A leather chair offers comfort and durability.
-Faux leather and vinyl office chairs for easy cleaning.
+Faux leather office chairs and chairs manufacturered in vinyl material offer for easy cleaning.
 A mesh chair has the best ventilation and can conform to your body's shape.

 This is the point where you consider style, color, and dimensions.
 Does your workspace have carpet or hardwood floors?
 Consider casters or a swivel chair if you'll need to move around to access a printer or face a co-worker.

 If you are setting up a desk in a bedroom or small office then you may want to choose a design with a lower back or without armrests to avoid overwhelming the space.
 You can stay consistent with the rest of the room by choosing the right material as well.